bright/new-www/content/blog/tasting-coffee-coding-ai-meet-rafał-–-a-fullstack-developer.md

 It's not only about prompt engineering though.
 Building vector databases can also be more affordable than training models.

 <div className="image">![quote](/images/rafal_w_prompt.png "quote")</div>

+## What trends do you see in the implementation of generative AI?

+I’ve noticed a need that still hasn’t been fully addressed by generative AI. **We still lack models that recognize specific items from pictures or understand voice prompts**.
+Using written prompts is quite common, yet what about other options?

+I think the [medtech industry will benefit from image recognition models](/blog/top-trends-in-healthtech/#advanced-implementations-of-generative-ai-in-healthcare), for example, for medical imaging.
+AI can support lung cancer diagnostics based on thousands of X-ray images.
+This is just one of many possible utilizations.